Rohland/barky/README.md

 So, the pipeline is `Evaluate > Digest` where the evaluation emits status of things monitored and the digest step emits any alerts (triggered, ongoing or resolution) via the configured channels.
 The digest step is optional.

+Alerts can be muted from the dashboard, or from Slack itself - see [Chat Ops](#chat-ops-slack).

 ## Usage

 Commands: